Hotels near East Valley Academy

 What are the closest hotels to East Valley Academy?

-The closest hotels to East Valley Academy are Capitol Plaza Hotel Montpelier Tapestry Collection by Hilton (11.15 mi), Firehouse Inn (12.25 mi), and Hilltop Inn (12.5 mi).
+The closest hotel to East Valley Academy is Capitol Plaza Hotel Montpelier Tapestry Collection by Hilton (11.15 mi, from $144/night) — a 22-minute drive.
+Other nearby options include Firehouse Inn (12.25 mi, from $199/night) and Hilltop Inn (12.5 mi, from $90/night).
+Capitol Plaza Hotel Montpelier Tapestry Collection by Hilton offers free breakfast, a pool, and a fitness center.

 Which hotels near East Valley Academy are good for families?